About / Biography

 In 2001 he was awarded a Nesta Fellowship to consider opera in the light of new technologies; and from 2007 an Arts & Humanities Research Council Fellowship at the Centre for Research in Opera and Music Theatre, University of Sussex.
 His relationship with Sussex continues part-time through a Research Fellowship in experimental music theatre.

-Current: Empathy Machine, with composer Rob Thomas, (Opera, Virtual Reality and conflict resolution, funded by Arts Council England, with support from Glyndebourne, Artists and Engineers, CROMT, the V&A Museum); Melancholy Artefacts with composer Judith Weir, (music / media / performance commemorating closing months of WW1, for 1418NOW, Brighton Festival); Abiding Love, short films of Strauss’ Four Last Songs; Encore!
+Current: Empathy Machine, with composer Rob Thomas, Opera in Virtual Reality addressing conflict, (funded by Arts Council England, partners V & A Museum, Glyndebourne, Artists and Engineers, CROMT); Melancholy Artefacts with Judith Weir, (music / media performance commemorating closing months of WW1, developed for 1418NOW w Brighton Festival); Abiding Love, short films of Strauss’ Four Last Songs; Encore!
 (London Sinfonietta 50th Anniversary, SBC) Les Barricades Mystérieuses, Augmented Reality pieces for the streets of Paris.